Where to start in MCAS?Micro-immunotherapy

 Restoring The System in MCAS

-Nutritional interventions based on a low-histamine diet and medication aimed at blocking this mediator are frequently insufficient, if not counterproductive, to solve the problem.
-The key rather lies in providing the organism with the pieces of information necessary to regain an effective communication between its immune components.
-This is where micro-immunotherapy offers a subtle tool for immune regulation.
-Instead of addressing a single cell or substance, it communicates with the body through sequential compositions of cytokines administered in low doses.
-This way, the microenvironment of cytokines determining the immune response is mimicked in its complexity and influenced upon through endogenous, well-tolerated signals.
+This is where micro-immunotherapy comes into play.
+This approach offers a subtle tool for immune regulation by providing the organism with the pieces of information necessary to regain an effective communication between its immune components.
+Instead of targeting a single cell or substance, it communicates with the body through sequential compositions of cytokines administered in low doses.
+In this way, the microenvironment of cytokines determining the immune response is mimicked in its complexity and influenced upon through endogenous, well-tolerated signals.

 Micro-immunotherapy To Gently Retrain Immunity in MCAS